k21971/EvilHack/doc/evilhack-changelog.md

 - Keep bribeable demon lords and forge-summoned lava demons hostile to aasimars
 - Make the aasimar aura of light affect only light-hating creatures
+- Fix: check_caitiff() fires twice when kicking a peaceful monster